The real Brian Banks speaks out on prison injustice, reform

 Banks, 34, was a standout high school football player who many believed had a shot at the NFL, until his dreams were derailed when he was falsely accused of rape by a high school classmate in 2002.
 He was only 16, took a plea and served nearly six years in prison.
 He spent an additional five years on parole with a mandatory ankle bracelet as a registered sex offender, until he was exonerated in 2012 after his accuser recanted and with help from the California Innocence Project.

 The film, “Brian Banks,” recently opened and stars Aldis Hodge as Banks and Greg Kinnear as Justin Brooks, co-founder of the innocence group.
-Sherri Shepherd plays Banks’ mother, Leomia Delaney.
+Sherri Shepherd plays Banks’ mother, Leomia Myers.

 Brooks hopes the film will motivate viewers to join the criminal justice reform fight.
 Once Banks was cleared and Hollywood came calling, the two said their goal was to make a “justice movie,” not a football movie.